DaVikingMan/FalconXOS/README.md

 This are some of the things which we will add in the upcoming updates

--A built-In terminal because as of now the app launches powershell by default
+-A built-In terminal(Operating Shell, this is a new tech and the docs about this will be added when FalconXOS will be completely released) because as of now the app launches powershell by default
 <br>
 -A package manager for the terminal
 <br>